ramantehlan/GoCheckDeb/README.md

-# GetGoGraph
+# DebGoGraph

-Get Dependencies Graph in Go
+Get Dependencies Graph in Go for Debian packaging.